GautamDeepak/IRS/IRS_Prac_06.md

 -------
 ### Thank you

 I hope you found this prac useful.
 A recorded video of this prac can be found on your learnline.
-After this prac, you are ready to complete Assignment#2.
 Coming up next week: accuracy assessment.

 #### Kind regards, Deepak Gautam
 ------